 How does HomeAway/VRBO help travelers who have been scammed?

 We have an entire team whose sole purpose is to locate and shut down bad guys as quickly as possible.
-We also know that identity theft happens, even with the security measures we take to secure our site, so we've taken the additional step to provide access to protection for travelers, just in case they do become a victim of a phishing scam - our Carefree Rental Guarantee.
-Details here.
+We also know that identity theft happens, even with the security measures we take to secure our site, so we've taken the additional step to provide access to protection for travelers, just in case they do become a victim of a phishing scam - our Book with Confidence Guarantee is in place to help all travelers who book through our sites.
+Payments made offline are NOT covered by the Book with Confidence Guarantee.

 Identity theft is unfortunately a reality of internet life, but please know that we are doing what we can to protect both owners and travelers.
 Educate yourselves, your friends, your neighbors, your kids and your guests.
-And don't be afraid to call!
+And don't be afraid to reach out to us!